-Tread Sculptures joined The Junk Map in 2015 and it’s been wonderful to follow Tim’s work and help build a national profile that sees commissions travelling to NSW, Queensland and around Australia.
+Tread Sculptures joined The Junk Map in 2015 and it’s been wonderful to follow Tim’s work and help build a national profile that sees commissions travelling to NSW, Queensland, Perth and around Australia.

 I asked Tim to share all the details:

 What inspired the idea for a sculpture trail that the public can visit

 Tim: I am lucky enough to have my home and studio in a unique place: an environmental living zone with lots of flora and fauna.
 It is 5 acres of native bush on the Yarra River.
 I love it here and thought a sculpture trail is not only is a great way to display my artwork, it gives people an opportunity to experience the Bend of Islands, a place that they would never otherwise come to.

 Describe the trail and what people find along the way.

 Tim: The trail is a single walking track through native bush with artwork to discover along the way.
 As you wander you need to keep your eyes out for sculptures tucked away here and there, from native animals and insects, through to contemporary shiny pieces often incorporating hand made glass, ceramics and paint, all done by other artists that have studios within 15 min from here.

 You will come across a section where a large concrete water tank burst.
 This has been made into a unique display area for wall mounted and freestanding sculptures.